Electrogravitational

 praons of the nucleon’s matter.
 In the course of the beta decay of each praon,

-only graons and even smaller particles of the lower levels of matter can become
+only graons and even smaller particles of lower levels of matter can become

 part of the emerging praneutrino or praantineutrino.